Julius-Okeyo/C_Training/Notes.md

 calculations is necessary, your program can use sizeof() to test the hardware to verify that adequate variable storage size is present.

+## Writing Strings Using printf and puts
+The standard format specifier for printing strings with printf is %s The width parameter can be used to print a short string in a long space The .precision parameter limits the length of longer strings. int puts ( const char * str );
+Writes the string out to standard output ( the screen ) and automatically appends a newline character at the end.
+This is a lower-level routine that printf, without formatting, and possibly faster.

+## Reading Strings Using scanf, gets, and fgets
+The standard format specifier for reading strings with scanf is %s scanf reads in a string of characters, only up to the first non-whitespace character.
+I.e. it stops reading when it encounters a space, tab, or newline character. scanf appends a null byte to the end of the character string stored. scanf does skip over any leading whitespace characters in order to find the first non-whitespace character.
+The width field can be used to limit the maximum number of characters read.
+The argument passed to scanf needs to be of type pointer-to-character, i.e. char *, and is normally the name of a char array. ( In this case the size of the array -1 should be given as the width field, to make sure scanf can append the null byte without overflowing the array. char * gets ( char * str );
+The gets function will read a string of characters from standard input ( the keyboard ) until it encounters either a newline character or the end of file.
+Unlike scanf, gets does not care about spaces in the input, treating them the same as any other character.
+Note that gets has no provision for limiting the number of characters read, leading to possible overflow problems.
+When gets encounters a new line character, it stops reading, but does NOT store it.
+A null byte is always appended to the end of the string of stored characters. char * fgets ( char * str, int num, FILE * stream );
+fgets is equivalent to gets, except for two additional arguments and one key difference: num provides for a limit on the maximum number of characters read The FILE * argument allows fgets to read from any file. stdin may be entered to read from the keyboard. fgets stops reading when it encounters a new line character, and it DOES store the newline character.
+A null byte is always appended to the end of the string of stored characters.